 The Alban Way is a surfaced multi-use public route following the course of the former Hatfield to St Albans branch line of the Great Northern Railway.
-Following the closure of the railway in 1969 and removal of the rails, the trackside vegetation matured to become secondary woodland, creating an attractive and biodiverse linear habitat.
-Elements of the railway infrastructure remain including former platforms, halts and bridges, offering attractive glimpses of the route's heritage.
+Following the closure of the railway in 1969 and removal of the rails, the trackside vegetation matured in to secondary woodland, creating an attractive and biodiverse linear woodland.
+Elements of the railway infrastructure remain, including former platforms, halts and bridges, offering attractive glimpses of the route's railway heritage.

-The Alban Way was resurfaced with tarmacadam in 2013, increasing its year-round functionality as a non-motorised travel route; it is an important link in the local sustainable transport network and forms a section of Route 61 of the Sustrans National Cycle Network.
+The route was surfaced with tarmacadam in 2013, increasing its year-round functionality as a non-motorised travel route; it is an important link in the local sustainable transport network and forms part of Route 61 of the Sustrans National Cycle Network.
 There are multiple access points along the route which link into the public Rights of Way network and other cycleways.
-Owing to its location and high quality surface, the Alban Way is an integral part of Hertfordshire's green transport network as identified in the A414 Corridor and LTP4 initiatives; it offers a convenient solution to separate cyclists and walkers from a busy road network where they would be exposed to poorer air quality.
+Owing to its location and high quality surface, the Alban Way is an integral part of Hertfordshire's green transport network as identified in the A414 Corridor and LTP4 initiatives; it offers a convenient solution to separating cyclists from busy road network that is subject to poor air quality.